Project Management & Controls

 Project Managers are the people who have the responsibility of delivering projects safely, on schedule and on budget.

-Project Managers are the people who have the responsibility of delivering projects safely, on schedule and on budget.
-They lead an integrated project team of professionals in the design, construction, commissioning or decommissioning of some of the most challenging projects in the most challenging environments in industry.
+Project managers lead an integrated project team of professionals in the design, construction, commissioning or decommissioning of some of the most challenging projects across industry.

-Project Controls make a vital contribution to the successful completion of any project and provides the “eyes and ears” of good project delivery.
-Project Control is about the intelligent use of lifecycle data to support delivery and adds value by looking ahead, identifying potential issues and providing practical options and informed analysis to support decision making and influence the future of programmes and projects.
+Project controls are vital for the successful completion of any project and provide the “eyes and ears” of good project delivery.
+Project Control is about the intelligent use of lifecycle data to support delivery and adds value by looking ahead and identifying potential issues that may impact delivery.

 Typical roles and responsibilities:

-Whether you are embarking on a career in Project Management or Project Controls it is vital to understand the other profession, therefore whilst on the scheme graduates undertake 6 monthly placements in both Project Management and Project Controls.
-On the scheme, graduates typically take the role of supporting the Project Manager or Project Controls Manager; whilst working in these roles the graduate is given hands on responsibility and accountability for delivering work in a real world situation on a live project.
+Whether you are embarking on a career in project management, programme management or project controls, it is vital to understand all areas therefore, whilst on the scheme, you will have 6 monthly placements in all 3 professions.
+You will typically take the role of supporting the Project Manager, Programme Manager or Project Controls Manager; whilst working in these roles you’re given hands on responsibility and accountability for delivering work on challenging, live projects and programmes.

-Similarly with Project Controls the individual will be aligned to a discipline (planning/cost engineering) to specialise in.
-As they progress through their career they could potentially become senior within that discipline or progress to become a Project Controls Manager.
+Similarly, with Project Controls you will be aligned to a discipline (planning/cost engineering) to specialise in.
+As you progress through the dedicated project controls career pathway you can potentially become senior within that discipline, or progress to become a Project Controls Manager.

-Both professions align to the Association for Project Managers (APM) as the professional chartered body.
+The professions align to the Association for Project Management (APM) as the professional chartered body.
 All of our graduates also receive funding for professional membership.

-There are many opportunities for further training in the various aspects of project delivery through the Project Academy for Sellafield, both on the scheme and beyond.
+There are also a number of opportunities for further training and education across the project delivery professions through the Project Academy for Sellafield, both on the graduate scheme and beyond.